 - Pain in your stomach or rectum

-DO NOT take acetaminophen, aspirin, ibuprofen, naproxen, or any medicine that may reduce a fever without first talking with your provider.
+Do not take acetaminophen, aspirin, ibuprofen, naproxen, or any medicine that reduces a fever without first talking with your provider.

 When to Call Your Doctor

 During or right after cancer treatment, call your provider right away if you have any of the signs of infection mentioned above.
 Getting an infection during cancer treatment is an emergency.